-In collaboration with the Automotive Parts Remanufacturers Association (APRA), Automechanika Frankfurt will be presenting this diverse theme at the fair and at the special ‘Automechanika Remanufacturing Day’.
+In collaboration with the Automotive Parts Remanufacturers Association (APRA), Automechanika Frankfurt will be presenting this diverse theme at the fair and at the special ‘Automechanika Remanufacturing Day’ on 15.9.2021.

 In a time where climate change and environmental protection are of such concern, the circular economy and remanufacturing are more important than ever

 Automechanika Remanufacturing Day